nadeemramsing/mongoose-populate-helper/README.md

 ----------

 ## Limitations
-- Path does not work (except for configuration.targetField)
+- Path implemented but not yet tested (except for configuration.targetField)

 ----------